 Ensure the DVD player can be watched and charged simultaneously, as this isn’t always the case.
 Some players come with more than one screen, which can be separated from the body of the player so kids can have their own monitor.
 Alternatively, a screen can be mounted on the ceiling, but there’s the considerable $1000 price tag.

-If you want to engage with the kids, but they insist on playing with their devices, try using multiplayer game and activity apps such as Words with Friends, Trivia Crack, Smule karaoke or Road Trip Travel Games that provides a contemporary twist on classic family games like I Spy and the Licence Plate Game complete with digital scoreboards.
+If you want to engage with the kids, but they insist on playing with their devices, try using multiplayer game and activity apps such as Words with Friends, Trivia Crack or Smule karaoke that provides a contemporary twist on classic family games like I Spy and the Licence Plate Game complete with digital scoreboards.

 ROAD TRIP READY: Best apps for road trips